wallarm/product-documentation/docs/latest/admin-en/configure-parameters-en.md

 ### wallarm_force

-Sets the requests' analysis and LOM rules generation based on the NGINX mirrored traffic.
+Sets the requests' analysis and custom rules generation based on the NGINX mirrored traffic.
 See [Analyzing mirrored traffic with NGINX](mirror-traffic-en.md).

 ### wallarm_global_trainingset_path